vStone/cri/README.md

 	root_cmd.add_command cmd_add
 	root_cmd.add_command cmd_commit
 	root.cmd.add_command cmd_init

 Settings
 --------

 Some settings are available for changing the way cri behaves.
 Currently, you can use following settings:

 * `:noparent`: Prevents merging settings from a parent command when using subcommands.
+* `:default`:  Default command to run when no command is specified.

+Example using settings:

+	command = Cri::Command.define do
+	  name        'dostuff'
+	  usage       'dostuff'
+	  description 'dostuff'
+	  settings    :default => 'help'
+	end

 ### Note for developers: